 The U.S. Department of Education (USDE) requires a Statute of Limitations referred to as Quantitative Measure Maximum Timeframe (QMMT) in which students may take advantage of receiving Federal Student Aid (FSA).
 The QMMT at Memphis Theological Seminary (MTS) measures both terms of enrollment and hours earned.
 This means that once the timeframe expires, the student is not eligible to receive Federal Student Aid.
 For FSA purposes, each degree has a different QMMT based on the time limit policy that is set forth by MTS.
 A chart which outlines the QMMT increments is available for review and distribution from the Financial Aid Office upon request.
-Students who apply completing halftime status in each term that he/she is enrolled.
 Students who are enrolled in less than halftime status do not make the progress that is required for them to graduate within the QMMT.
 The timeframe starts with the first enrollment period at MTS and expires/stops at the end of the QMMT.
 More fully, if a student earns the number of hours required for a degree program that he/she is enrolled in before the QMMT expires/stopes, he/she will not be eligible to receive FSA for any hours that exceed the degree requirements for graduation.
 Periods that students are enrolled but not receiving FSA count towards the QMMT.
 Although we count summer hours completed towards the hours measurement, we do not count summer (non-standard terms) towards the QMMT of the progress.
 Only long semester (standard terms which are fall and spring) periods of enrollment are counted.
 See time limits listed below:

-Master of Arts (Religion) (MAR) Five Years 48 Hours
+Master of Arts (Religion)(MAR)Five Years48 Hours

-(NOTE: For students who earn the M.Div degree at MTS and return to earn the M.A.R., their QMMT will be structured based on the number of hours that they are required to complete in their program.)
+(NOTE: For students who earn the M.Div. degree at MTS and return to earn the M.A.R., their QMMT will be structured based on the number of hours that they are required to complete in their program.)

-Master of Divinity (M.Div) Seven Years 87 Hours
+Master of Divinity (M.Div)Seven Years87 HoursSeven Years